-Once your business is registered for VAT you'll need to use approved accounting software to electronically submit your VAT returns.
+Once your business is registered for VAT you’ll need to use approved accounting software to electronically submit your VAT returns.
 The accounting software needs to be configured for your VAT scheme so that it calculates the VAT correctly.
-We have a great team that can look after this for you.
+If you’d like to seek for professional accounting services, we have a great team that can look after this for you.

 The Standard Accounting Method allows you to pay VAT quarterly, so you’ll need to submit four VAT returns per year.
 Annual VAT Accounting only requires one yearly return, while still allowing you to spread the payments – but this method only applies to businesses turning over more than £1.35 million per annum.